 The problem is, once they've uploaded the PHP content, they need to create a MySQL database, which can only currently be done over the command-line or PHPMyadmin.

 An interesting feature would allow a user to create a "database" file in the /srv/domain.tld/config directory, containing a user and password.
 Symbiosis would detect the presence of this file, and if a database named after the domain didn't already exist, would create a new database, and GRANT the right permissions to it allowing local access with the username/password in the file.
 The user could then install say, Wordpress with only SFTP.

-#3 Updated by Steve Kemp over 4 years ago
+#3 Updated by Steve Kemp almost 5 years ago

 Yeah that's sensible enough.
 I'd aim to create